mithrandyr/SimplyXD/Docs/Add-XdDocumentProvider.md

 ```

 ### -TemplateName
-Name of the template to execute
+The Name of the template to execute

 ```yaml
 Type: String